psf/requests/docs/index.rst

 **Requests** is the only *Non-GMO* HTTP library for Python, safe for human consumption.

-*Warning: Recreational use of other HTTP libraries may result in dangerous side-effects,
+*Warning: RRecreational use of the Python standard library for HTTP may result in dangerous side-effects,
 including: security vulnerabilities, verbose code, reinventing the wheel, constantly reading documentation, depression, headaches, or even death.*